It was in the middle of the 2018 summer heatwave.

 - Its supporting argument for its thesis with an interview with a psychologist explaining the science behind what it calls a ‘reptilian brain’ and how it inhibits progress and development.

-IDEO: a gathering of friends
+IDEO storytelling: A gathering of friends

 What is it like to work for IDEO?

-Like being surrounded by friends who know how to enjoy life and are motivated by the fact that their work has a positive impact on society.
+According to its brand story, it’s like being surrounded by friends who know how to enjoy life and are motivated by the fact that their work has a positive impact on society.

 This is the message transmitted by IDEO, whose slideshow presentation summarises it perfectly: A gathering of friends.